Robert Flemyng: Radio

 Flemyng was only an occasional broadcaster on radio.
 The BBC relayed excerpts from the stage productions of The Guinea Pig in 1946 and Adventure Story in 1949, and he appeared with Gielgud in scenes from The Importance of Being Earnest in 1947.
 He played Edward Voysey in a radio version of The Voysey Inheritance in 1951 and was in an adaptation of Happy Family broadcast by the West End cast in 1967.

 Cinema

-In his Who's Who entry Flemyng mentioned four of his films: Head Over Heels – his first – and The Guinea Pig (1948), The Blue Lamp (1950) and The Man Who Never Was (1956).
-His other film roles included a senior policeman in the 1959 Joseph Losey drama Blind Date opposite Stanley Baker, and the sardonic British Secret Intelligence Service chief in the 1966 thriller The Quiller Memorandum opposite George Sanders.
-His later films include Kafka (1991) and Shadowlands (1993).
+In his 'Who's Who' entry, Flemyng mentioned four of his films: his first one, 'Head over Heels'; 'The Guinea Pig'; 'The Blue Lamp'; and 'The Man Who Never Was'.